MECfda: An R package for bias correction due to measurement error in functional and scalar covariates in scalar-on-function regression models

 Basis Expansion

 In practice, we may not necessarily use the truncated complete basis of L2 function space.
 Instead, we can just use a finite sequence of linearly independent functions as the basis function.
+Common choices for the basis include the Fourier basis, b-spline basis, and eigenfunction basis.

-Performing basis expansion methods on function-valued variable data in matrix form as we mentioned is to compute (bik)n × p, where bik = ∫Ωf(t)ρk(t)dt.
+In numerical computing level, performing basis expansion methods on function-valued variable data in matrix form as we mentioned is to compute (bik)n × p, where bik = ∫Ωf(t)ρk(t)dt.

-Fourier basis
+Fourier Basis

-S4 class Fourier_series
+S4 Class Fourier_series

 fsc = Fourier_series(